elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 model.summary()
 ```
 Model applied: Convolutional Neural Network with different layers (CNN).
+Keras is the API to use Tensorflow (computational backend for deep learning).
-Method where the model is feature engineering itself and finding patterns in the images.
+CNN is a neural network architecture where the model is feature engineering itself and finding patterns in the images.

 Layers applied:
 - Convolutional layer: Convolutional layers are used to detect patterns and features in images.
-- Pooling Layer: Max-pooling is used to reduce the dimensions of the feature maps obtained from the convolutional layers.
+- Pooling Layer: Max-pooling is used to use the highest values of the feature map as input for the next layer
 - Flatten:
 - Dropout: This adds a dropout layer with a dropout rate of 0.5.
-Dropout is a regularization technique used to prevent overfitting by randomly "dropping out" some neurons during training.
+Dropout is a technique to prevent overfitting by randomly "dropping out" some neurons during training.
-- Dense: output layer
+- Dense: Output layer

-Input: Grayscale images of handwritten digits with demension (28, 28, 1)
+Input: Grayscale images of handwritten digits with dimension (28, 28, 1).
-Output: The output of the model is a probability distribution over the classes (10 classes representing the different digits)
+Output: The output of the model is a probability distribution over the classes (10 classes representing the different digits).
+Therefore the highest probability value determines the predicted class/cathegory for that input image.

 ```
 model.summary()